Darkhound-org/IMDBot/README.md

 * [LICENSE]()

 ### Download
 Download the latest release from Github.
-IMDBot is a cross platform application and is compatible with both 32 and 64 bit systems.
+IMDBot is a cross platform application and is compatible with 64 bit systems only.

 ### Installation
 Unzip the application in any folder.
 IMDBot is a portable application.